wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/DistributedComputing/Streaming/StreamingComputing-List.md

 [![返回目录](https://user-images.githubusercontent.com/5803001/38079637-ff0abcf0-3371-11e8-9b76-ad651620afc7.jpg)](https://github.com/wxyyxc1992/Awesome-Lists)

-# Streaming ComputingList| 流计算资料索引
+# Streaming Computing List | 流计算资料索引

 # Overview

 - [2015-Streaming 101 & 102](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-102): In this post, I want to focus further on the data-processing patterns from last time, but in more detail, and within the context of concrete examples.

 # Resource